Capturing Dogs in Water in Oil w/ James Swanson October 10-12: 10:30-4:30: Advanced Beginners - Intermediate +

 Fri-Sat-Sun/ Oct 10-11-12/ 10:30-5:00 pm

-Join James in a 3-day painting workshop to explore the beauty of water and dogs.
-Using stunning photos of his beloved golden retrievers, as inspiration, participants will learn simple techniques to create two beautiful paintings.
+Join acclaimed artist James Swanson for a three-day painting workshop celebrating the beauty of water and the charm of dogs.
+Using captivating photos of his beloved golden retrievers, James will guide you step-by-step through creating two stunning paintings.

 Supply List